THE LIST SO FAR.....

 Andy worked at LDDC for three years from July 1985 until July 1988, first in the Ledger Building on the Isle of Dogs and then at Thames House at the eastern end the Royal Docks.
 He was an Administrator and also Assistant to Mel Hague, Director of Operations.

-Community Relations Representative for Contract 220 at Stratford for three years.
-He is is now Community Relations Coordinator (Construction) at
+Community Relations Representative for Contract 220 at Stratford for three years. before moving to became community Relations Coordinator (Construction) at

 He still very happily married to his wife Ann.
 They have two daughters now aged 27 and 30.
 They spend as much time as possible aboard their Snapdragon 890 sailing cruiser, exploring the East Coast and the near Continent.
 "Gardening and decorating doesn't get much of a look in" he comments "but sailing is just such a wonderful way to relax!!!!"